Building a Real-Time Chat Application with Socket.IO and Electron: From Web to Desktop

 Setting Up the Web App with Socket.IO

 First, we will create a simple web application that allows users to send and receive messages in real-time.
+This will serve as the foundation for our desktop application.

-Step 1: Initialize the Project
+Initialize the Project

 Create a new directory for your chat app and initialize it as a Node.js project: